 The most important action that we can take to support Truth and Reconciliation right now is to listen and learn.
 The municipality continues to contemplate meaningful ways to learn and acknowledge our colonial past and support Council, staff and the community in their learning journey.

 In partnership with the Whistler Chamber of Commerce, the municipality distributed Truth and Reconciliation toolkits to businesses in an effort to share the importance of the National day of Truth and Reconciliation and the significance of living and working on the Shared Territories.

 By October 1, 2021, the majority of full time municipal staff have participated in cultural awareness and sensitivity training.
 Going forward, the RMOW will continue to provide training and resources to staff to enable ongoing opportunities for listening, learning, and action on truth and reconciliation.
 To support further learning, an online resource library for staff has been established.

-In 2020, the Resort Municipality of Whistler entered into a Protocol Agreement and a Framework Agreement with the Lil’wat Nation and Squamish Nation to further build our government-to-government relationship and provide for greater participation in economic and cultural opportunities in Whistler.
+In 2020, the Resort Municipality of Whistler entered into a Framework Agreement with the Lil’wat Nation and Squamish Nation to further build our government-to-government relationship and provide for greater participation in economic and cultural opportunities in Whistler.

 Our commitment to an enduring relationship defined by reconciliation and collaboration is articulated in Whistler’s Official Community Plan and shared community vision.